Our Events

 INDIAN OCEAN BY CATCH MITIGATION WORKSHOP FOCUSED ON DRIFT GILLNETS IN THE INDIAN OCEAN

-WWF have organized a bycatch mitigation workshop focused on drift-gillnets in the Indian Ocean.
-The meeting is jointly co-hosted with the Indian Ocean Tuna Commission-the leading Regional fisheries management body responsible for sustainable management and tuna and related species in the Indian Ocean region.
-The virtual meeting will be conducted from 29th -31st August 2022.The workshop is being conducted virtually using a zoom platform running for 4 hours a day.
+WWF organized a bycatch mitigation workshop focused on drift-gillnets in the Indian Ocean.
+The meeting was jointly co-hosted with the Indian Ocean Tuna Commission-the leading Regional fisheries management body responsible for sustainable management and tuna and related species in the Indian Ocean region.
+The virtual meeting was conducted from 29th -31st August 2022.The workshop was undertaken virtually using a zoom platform running for 4 hours a day.
 By catch is a significant threat to marine biodiversity especially for multi-taxa fisheries, and thus, the aim of the workshop is to highlight the up to date scientific work of the by-catch species composition from drift gillnet fisheries in the Indian Ocean region, as well as detailed recommendations for mitigating bycatch especially of threatened species such as sharks, rays, turtles and cetaceans.
 About 85 participants from the Indian Ocean region and worldwide are attending the workshop.

 Build systemic collective action capacity of the community members and constituents on the environment and social safeguard for World Bank for effective policy influence